mezzio/mezzio/docs/book/v3/features/container/factories.md

 - **Requires**: no additional services are required.
 - **Optional**: no optional services are used.

-By default, this uses zend-diactoros to produce a request, and will raise an exception if that package is not installed.
+By default, this uses laminas-diactoros to produce a request, and will raise an exception if that package is not installed.
 You can provide an alternate factory if you want to use an alternate PSR-7 implementation.